Mini Media Reviews

 I have a very very long history with Vivziepop and her creations.
 She was one of the most influential artists on me as a child, and even though I've long outgrown her style and charms, I can't help but see a piece of my younger self in her art.
 The part of me that just wanted to create whatever seemed cool as hell and didn't care, and that approach made art very freeing...

 But it also made the art Bad.
 And something I am not proud of the way I am of my stories now which I research and refine and labor over.
-Because those are very importnat things to do as an adult who writes stories, especially if you're lucky enough to get your stuff out there and picked up by a studio and shown as a poster child of independant online animation.
+Because those are very important things to do as an adult who writes stories, especially if you're lucky enough to get your stuff out there and picked up by a studio and shown as a poster child of independent online animation.
 Hazbin Hotel is what happens when an adult writes like a child with way too many striking but skin-deep ideas that never really coalesce into a deeper picture.
-Which is dissapointing deeply to me cause a lot of me still roots for the chance to see that picture of indulgent old sensibilities flourish.
+Which is disappointing deeply to me cause a lot of me still roots for the chance to see that picture of indulgent old sensibilities flourish.

 I still had fun with the series, but it's something that will make you clutch your head in bewilderment at certain artistic choices and spend hours afterwards slowly letting a myriad more catch up to you.
-I look forward to season 2 unfortunately, mostly holding out that everything that has so intruiged me about Angel Dust's potential from Vivzie's hype comes to fruition.
+I look forward to season 2 unfortunately, mostly holding out that everything that has so intrigued me about Angel Dust's potential from Vivzie's hype comes to fruition.
 And that he and Husk become pals and hang out and complain gossip all day.

 Scott Pilgrim v.s.
 The World (2010)